 Perhaps Blue Skies is simply too well-written and effective.
 Like an IRA bombing, it offers no quarter or solace.
 Liam is little but a pawn between opposing forces.
 His rage is undeniably justified, especially as he must keep his inner púca suppressed, for the sake of both the treaty and his humanity, even as its bloodlust increases.
 I think Liam tells literally every other character in the book to fuck off, go fuck themselves, or some similar F-bomb-related insult at least once.
 He understandably feels adrift, having lost all those dearest to him, and unsure whether to trust the friendship and support of those still offering.
 It makes for emotionally wrenching reading.

 The pall of despair that blankets the story is lifted somewhat in later chapters, especially in a third act bank robbery and chase sequence in which Leicht proves she can write action as well as anyone and better than most.
 There are appealing supporting characters who get more play this time, especially Liam's uncle Sceolán.
 But I would have liked to see more attention paid to some underdeveloped plot elements.
 For instance, the story is set during the rise of the punk rock era, and Liam's embracing of the punk lifestyle and ethos — he's even got the spiky hair — entirely fits his angry, don't-trust-anyone personality.
 But disappointingly, we see very little of punk culture in this story.
 Liam attends all of one party, but I'd have enjoyed being witness to punk's greater influence on the times overall, in the way that Leicht so impressively captured the zeitgeist of the Troubles in Blood.
-And while I appreciated seeing more of the Fey world in this book, some new, promising supporting characters are seen too little to make the impression they could, like Eirnín, a girl from a rival clan, or the punk boy Conor.
+While I appreciated seeing more of the Fey world in this book, some new, promising supporting characters are seen too little to make the impression they could, like Eirnín, a girl from a rival clan, or the punk boy Conor.
+And what's up with these battle-trained combat nuns that pop up out of the blue at the climax?

 Despite my misgivings, I honestly don't see how Stina Leicht could have written this book much differently.
 There is no faulting her writing, which is substantially improved upon her first book.
-And no admirer of that book — and there are plenty of them, to have given Leicht such love at awards season — should miss it under any circumstances.
-But there is some searing emotion and deep inner anguish at work in this story, and the grim world of cruelty, betrayal, death and joylessness it so chillingly depicts is likely to leave many readers with something like literary PTSD.
+And no admirer of that book — and there are plenty of them, to have given Leicht such love at awards season — should miss it.
+But there is some searing emotion and deep inner anguish at work in this story, and the grim world of cruelty, betrayal, death and joylessness it so chillingly depicts is likely to leave most readers with something like literary PTSD.